-Under Korean law, large companies are required to establish an audit committee comprised of a minimum of three members, two-thirds of whom should be outside directors (including the chair).
+Under Korean law, large companies are required to establish an audit committee comprising a minimum of three members, two-thirds of whom should be outside directors (including the chair).
 Korean law also requires that at least one audit committee member possess accounting or related financial management expertise or experience.

-ISS will consider the history of a particular audit committee member when deciding whether to recommend in favor of his or her (re)election.
-Examples of circumstances where ISS will consider recommending vote AGAINST an audit committee member's (re)election are where:
+Consider the history of a particular audit committee member when deciding whether to vote in favor of his or her (re)election.
+Examples of circumstances where a vote against an audit committee member's (re)election should be considered include: